Rotwang9000/plugin/CONTRIBUTING.md

 - Follow existing code patterns
 - Keep functions small and focused on a single task
 - Add comments for complex logic
+- No special cases hardcoded - use the selectors.json configuration system

 Thank you for helping improve the Cookie Consent Manager!